 Delays in deliveries, delays in despatches, and people choosing to close their businesses causes reduced demand for our products.

-We're in Ashford and every time Brock is on, it makes it a lot harder for our staff to get to work and deliveries and collections made on time.
+Brock is on, it makes it a lot harder for our staff to get to work and deliveries and collections made on time.